silentq/Hyperspace/README.md

  Controls-

  Keyboard
- -Shoot = Spacebar
+ Shoot = Spacebar
- -Accept = Z
+ Accept = Z
- -Movement = Arrow Keys
+ Movement = Arrow Keys

  PlayStation Controller
- -Shoot = Square
+ Shoot = Square
- -Accept = Cross
+ Accept = Cross
- -Movement = D-Pad or Left Stick
+ Movement = D-Pad or Left Stick

  Xbox Controller

- -Shoot = X
+ Shoot = X
- -Accept = A
+ Accept = A
- -Movement = D-Pad or Left Stick
+ Movement = D-Pad or Left Stick

  I may add more to this game in the future.
 Stay Tuned.